OwenTruong/bedrock-server/README.md

 A Docker app with two services: one service for setting server.properties and starting the bedrock_server, and another service for creating periodic backups.

+By using this software, you agree with the Minecraft End User License Agreement and Privacy Policy.

 ## "bedrock-server" Service

 Everything should be automatic and default environments for server.properties are provided.
 If you need to make changes to server.properties, there are three ways: